 It can also assist with providing a valuation to put a dollar value to each option.
 This will be helpful when using options as a substitute for a salary.
 For example, rather than paying an employee a $100k salary, you could offer a $75k salary, in addition to $25k worth of options, that will vest over 3 years of employment at the Company.
 More cash left in your pocket, and more incentivisation for the employee.

-“How could I ever keep track of when employees are meant to be granted stocks?
+“How could I ever keep track of when employees are meant to be granted shares?
 And how would I find time to do it?”

 Cake can solve this issue for you.
 Once you’ve created your ESOP on Cake, it will automatically track time based vesting rules.

-This way, once an employee’s options have vested (and can therefore be exercised to be issued stocks in the Company), both the employee and the Company will get a notification.
-From here, they simply click a few buttons and the stock issue is complete.
+This way, once an employee’s options have vested (and can therefore be exercised to be issued shares in the Company), both the employee and the Company will get a notification.
+From here, they simply click a few buttons and the share issue is complete.

 We have created the platform on a ‘set and forget’ basis, allowing you to focus on the growth of your Company, while the options incentivise in the background.